Brad-IW/gravitee-docker/README.md

 2. Open a terminal and navigate to the gravitee-docker folder.
 3. Run `docker compose up`

     Once the compose file has finished its start up procedure the GUI will be accessible at `localhost:8084`.

+4. After ensuring that the has container built and ran successfully, that and the GUI is available and working type `CTRL + C` or `COMMAND + C` on Linux and Mac to stop the containers.
+5. Run `docker compose up -d` to run the container in the background.

 ## Test Plan